phalcon-orphanage/docs/pl/reference/forms.rst

 Form Elements
 -------------
-Phalcon provides a set of built-in elements to use in your forms, all these elements are located in the Phalcon\\Forms\\Element namespace:
+Phalcon provides a set of built-in elements to use in your forms, all these elements are located in the :doc:`Phalcon\\Forms\\Element <../api/Phalcon_Forms_Element>` namespace:

 +--------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------+
 | Name         | Description                                                                                                                                                      | Example                                                           |